Vividly Autistic - Neurodiversity Affirming Resources

 Talks on neurodiversity in English & Español

-A note before the apps: Communication is not the same as speech.
-Speech is one channel, a common one, but not the only valid one.
-Gestures, facial expressions, body language, sign language, echolalia, written words, pictograms, and Augmentative and Alternative Communication (AAC) systems are all real, complete forms of communication, and they belong on equal footing.
+A note before the apps: This guide is for families, educators, clinicians, and autistic people themselves.
+Anyone navigating communication when speech is exhausting, unreliable, or not the easiest path.
+It's important to be clear, in this blog we assume the position that communication is not the same as speech, that speech is one channel, a common one, but not the only valid one; and gestures, facial expressions, body language, sign language, echolalia, written words, pictograms, and Augmentative and Alternative Communication (AAC) systems are all real, complete forms of communication, and they belong on equal footing.

 AAC, in particular, deserves a clear word: it is a right, not a last resort.
 Research shows that AAC does not delay speech development, and in many cases, it actually supports it.
-More importantly, AAC gives children a reliable way to express what they think, feel, and need, in moments when speech is exhausting, unavailable, or simply not the easiest path.
-Every child deserves that access, and access should never be rationed based on whether a child is "speaking enough" to deserve it.
+More importantly, AAC gives people a reliable way to express what they think, feel, and need, in moments when speech is exhausting, unavailable, or simply not the easiest path.
+Everyone deserves that access, and it should never be rationed based on whether a person is 'speaking enough' to deserve it.

 If I had to recommend one AAC tool to a family or school that's just starting out, this would be it.

 What I value most about it is the access.
 Most high-quality AAC apps cost between $200 and $300 USD as a one-time purchase, which is a real barrier for families, schools, and clinics in many parts of the world.
 AsTeRICS Grid removes that barrier entirely.
-The same child who would otherwise wait months for funding approval, or whose family simply can't afford the cost, can have a working communication system today.
+For example, the same person who would otherwise wait months for funding approval, or whose family simply can't afford the cost, can have a working communication system today.
 That matters.

-A practical note: because the system is so customizable, the initial setup takes some time and benefits from the guidance of a speech-language pathologist who can help match the layout, vocabulary, and complexity to the child's developing needs.
-AAC works best when it's built with the user, not handed to them, and when it grows alongside them over time.
+A practical note: because the system is so customizable, the initial setup takes some time and benefits from working alongside a speech-language pathologist with AAC expertise, who can help match the layout, vocabulary, and complexity to the person's communication profile and needs.
+AAC works best when it's built with the user, not when adaptations are made without them.
+The adaptation process is much smoother when there is shared growth with the tool over time.

 No conversation about AAC is complete without Proloquo2Go.
 Released in 2009 by AssistiveWare, it was the app that made AAC genuinely accessible on consumer devices for the first time.
 Before Proloquo2Go, families typically faced dedicated communication devices costing thousands of dollars.
 Today it remains the most established symbol-based AAC system available, and it's one of the few that autistic adults who use AAC themselves consistently name as part of their daily toolkit.